Now that we know what a Tracking Plan is and how it can benefit your company, let's get started.

 Every property is defined by a name, description, examples, and rules for that property.
 Properties get validated at runtime to insure that only data that conforms to your rules makes its way into your analytics destinations.
 Rules are specific to each data type.
 For example, property songTitle of type String can have the following rules: Min Length, Max Length, and Regex.

-If you have events that share similar properties you can create a template which is a group of properties that can be applied to multiple events.
-Templates makes it much easier to manage complex tracking plans as you don't have to keep adding the same properties multiple times.
-When you update a template it applies the changes to all events or sources it's associated with.
+If you have events that share similar properties you can create a property group which is a group of properties that can be applied to multiple events.
+Property groups makes it much easier to manage complex tracking plans as you don't have to keep adding the same properties multiple times.
+When you update a property group it applies the changes to all events it's associated with.

 Once you've reviewed the changes with your team you can publish a new version of the tracking plan to have a developer instrument them.
 You can do this by selecting the